Skip to content

 BERA and the Kusuma Trust: Neurodiversity in mainstream schools grant programme

-BERA is partnering with the Kusuma Trust to deliver several research projects with the aim to improve the school experience and academic attainment of neurodiverse young people.
+BERA is partnering with the Kusuma Trust to deliver several research projects with the aim to improve the school experience and academic attainment of young people who are neurodivergent.
 The value of each individual award is up to £50,000 and there is budget for up to four projects.

 Aims

-This funding stream aims to improve the school experience and academic attainment of neurodiverse young people through classroom-, school-, college- or informal learning-based research.
+This funding stream aims to improve the school experience and academic attainment of young people who are neurodivergent, through classroom-, school-, college- or informal learning-based research.
 Research should include the trialling and testing of new approaches with the aim of contributing to key ongoing debates in the following thematic areas:

 • improvement of life skills (ages 2-18)